 Coastal Partners is proud to operate within a naturally diverse, complex and beautiful coastal environment that is internationally recognised for the habitats and species it supports.
 All 162km of the coastline we manage is protected by law for its ecological importance.
 In addition, large areas of our coastline include nationally significant heritage and archaeological assets, including Scheduled Ancient Monuments and listed historic buildings and structures.
 Therefore, we aim to manage our coastline with a great deal of care and respect for our natural and historic environment.

-Protecting coastal communities from the risks of flooding and erosion can have a significantly impact on the natural and historic environment.
+Protecting coastal communities from the risks of flooding and erosion can have a significant impact on the natural and historic environment.
 To mitigate impact at every stage of the coastal management process, care is taken to prevent harm and identify opportunities for improving the environment Our vision is to enhance the natural and historic environment through our work.

 Coastal Partners has a team of nine specialist environmental officers.
 Our day to day activities include: